vinit2510/Instagram-Api/README.md

 Step 3: Go to Request Headers> Find "cookie" <br/>
 Step 4: Done <br/>

-Use: Cookie is used to get response from privite account. <br/>
+Use: Cookie is used to get response from private account. <br/>

 #
 **Json Response:** <br/> <br/>